-Le kitchen garden lazy : gardening effortlessly with hay.
-Hay: a super-material "4 in 1"
+Le kitchen garden lazy by Didier Helmstetter.
+How to garden effortlessly with hay, a “4 in 1” super-material

-Introductory photo: vegetables grown in soil never worked - no spade, no pickaxe, no hoe, no grelinette ...
+Photos: Didier Helmstetter.
+Introductory photo: vegetables grown in soil that has never been worked - no spade, no pickaxe, no hoe, no grelinette ...
 And of course, without using a tiller!

-In addition, the cover provides protection of the soil and its organisms against aggression: the “lumps” (aggregates) that form are not degraded by the impact of raindrops; even under violent storms, and despite the slope, it has no trace of erosion, no fine particles carried away; the fertility remains.
-Protected from the wind and the sun, the soil is kept moist which favors the activity of organisms and the growth of plants.
-No need to weed so that the soil remains loose and airy.
+In addition, the cover provides protection for the soil and its organisms against attack: the “lumps” (aggregates) that form are not degraded by the impact of raindrops; even under violent thunderstorms, and despite the slope, it has no trace of erosion, no fine particles washed away; fertility remains.
+Protected from the wind and the sun, the soil is kept moist, which promotes the activity of organisms and the growth of plants.
+No need to weed to keep the soil loose and airy.

-Finally, the decomposition of hay provides the soil, and thus the plants, with all the nutrients essential for their growth.
-And not only the few “major” elements (the famous NPK) that we bring with fertilizers.
-These elements were taken from the grassland during grass growth, which absorbed everything a plant needs.
-Hay is therefore also a "very complete organic fertilizer", slow release since it must first be decomposed, which is done naturally according to the rate of growth of plants (the soil organisms that take care of follow also the rhythm of the seasons).
+Finally, the decomposition of the hay provides the soil, and thus the plants, with all the nutrients essential for their growth.
+And not just the few “major” elements (the famous NPKs) that we add with the fertilizers.
+These elements were taken from the meadow, during the growth of the grass, which absorbed everything a plant needs.
+Hay is therefore also a "very complete organic fertilizer", slow release since it must first be broken down, which is done naturally according to the rate of plant growth (the soil organisms that take care of this follow. also the rhythm of the seasons).
 No need to fertilize!
-Even manure, "which is only what remains of the hay when it has crossed the digestive tract of the animals, who have taken their nutrients from it, mixed with straw, still poorer," is without interest!
+Even the manure, "which is only what remains of the hay when it has passed through the digestive tract of the animals, which have taken their nutrients there, mixed with straw, even poorer", is of no interest!

-This is, in summary, the “natural springs” on which this approach is based… And that explains why the results are so spectacular.
+These, in a nutshell, are the “natural springs” on which this approach is based… And that explains why the results are so spectacular.

-It should be noted that the straw (except using "organic" straw) contains residues of various treatments suffered by the cereal, including fungicides often sprayed just a few weeks before harvest, shorteners, herbicides, while the hay from natural grassland has not, as a rule, been treated.
+It should be noted that the straw (except when using "organic" straw) contains residues of the various treatments undergone by the cereal, including fungicides often sprayed only a few weeks before harvest, shorteners, herbicides, while the hay from natural meadows has generally not been treated.
 “All the more reason to favor hay instead of straw! "...

-Last surprise: "It should also be noted that this way of doing works much better and faster by installing a kitchen garden in a meadow or grass or even a fallow land".
-In a "classical" garden, the soil will have been bludgeoned and partly poisoned, the population of anecic worms will be weak or non-existent in case of intensive use of the tiller, mineral fertilizers and some pesticides even "bio" (copper , commonly used in "organic", is a poison for soil, worms, fungi, mycorrhizae, it is fixed there).
-In the case of such a soil, it will be necessary to persevere sometimes half a dozen years before the natural mechanisms take again the top!
-In a meadow, it will be enough of 6 months or 1 year so that everything is "top”!
+Last surprise: "It should also be noted that this way of doing things works much better and faster by installing your vegetable garden in a meadow or a lawn or even a wasteland".
+In a "classic" garden, the soil will have been clubbed and partly poisoned, the population of anecic worms will be low or even non-existent in the event of intensive use of the rototiller, mineral fertilizers and certain pesticides, even "organic" (copper , commonly used in "organic", is a poison for the soil, worms, fungi, mycorrhizae; it binds to it).
+In the case of such a soil, it will sometimes be necessary to persevere for half a dozen years before the natural mechanisms take over!
+In a meadow, 6 months or 1 year will be enough for everything to be “top”!